ErikdeJager/dnd-the-realms/Playable Races/Vunin.md

 When you are reduced to 0 Hit Points but not killed outright, you can drop to 1 Hit Point instead.
 Once you use this trait, you can’t do so again until you finish a Long Rest.

-## Origin

-A violent race of a half monster breed.
-A male Vunin defeats an [Aberration](../Creature%20types/Aberration.md), [Beast](../Creature%20types/Beast.md) or [Monstrosity](../Creature%20types/Monstrosity.md) and brings it to a female Vunin as a trophy.
-If the female is satisfied with the trophy, the male Vunin fertilizes the female Vunin's eggs, the female lays her eggs inside the slain carcass.
-The eggs hatch and start eating the carcass, growing in size rapidly.
-It takes on the traits of whatever creature it was hatched from but will always grow to have a [Humanoid](../Creature%20types/Humanoid.md) body.
-Size differs based on the carcass it was eating, but can be anywhere from 2 to 7 feet tall

-Female Vunin tend to prefer large and powerful trophies, a small Vunin is very rare.

-## Culture

-Vunin are a bloodthirsty and vicious species.
-The only way for them to reproduce is by slaying monsters, as a result the Vunin are not a common race to found in the realms.
-Cities and civilization tends to disregard them for their violent nature.
-Other cultures might reject them or see them as a nice "pest control".

-Vunin tend to be loud and present, wanting to prove their strength or wit.
-Vunin's class is often also determined by the carcass they were hatched in; A creature with great might will commonly result in the Vunin being a barbarian or fighter.
-Where if the creature has great intelligence it could become a wizard and act more civilized.